-There are practiced plans and arrangements covering all hazards.
+Tasmania's EM sector has plans and other arrangements ready to respond.
+These plans are practical and practiced plans.
 There are information mechanisms and other systems to ensure quick and effective response to disasters.

-Regularly update and improve EM plans and other arrangements based on lessons learned and other evidence.
+Regularly update and improve EM plans and other arrangements based on lessons learnt and other evidence.

-- Continue to review to Tasmania's EM plans, information mechanisms and other arrangements. - Use lessons learned from events and exercises, ongoing risk assessments and other evidence and evaluation to inform improvements.
+- Continue to review to Tasmania's EM plans, information mechanisms and other arrangements - Use lessons learnt from events and exercises, ongoing risk assessments and other evidence and evaluation to inform improvements.